 The Learning Environment Committee at BI Norwegian Business School, Oslo, is to be the advisory body to the foundation's board of Trustees in issues which relate to the business school's learning environment in accordance with Section 4-3 of the Act relating to universities and university colleges.

-BI Norwegian Business School has an Education Affairs Committee for each programme area: Bachelor, Master, Executive and Doctorates.
+BI Norwegian Business School has a Programme Committee for each programme area: Bachelor, Master, Executive and Doctorates.

 Reviews income statement and balance sheet, elects an auditor and ensures that the Board's use of funds is in accordance with legal provisions and statutes.

 Olve Gravråk, Valogiant

 Christian Winther - Pangea Property Partners

 BAMU is BI's works council and working environment committee.
 BAMU's authority, responsibilities and composition are stated in the Working Environment Act.

 Ulf Henning Olsson, Provost